Communities Mental Health and Wellbeing Fund for Adults 2025/26

 This fund has a specific focus on adults’ mental health and wellbeing, in this case adults are classed as anyone over the age of 16 years old.

-Deadline: 3rd of January 2024; unless the money is fully allocated beforehand.
+Deadline: 10 AM on the 6th of October 2025 ; unless the money is fully allocated beforehand.

 Deadlines:

-For full details on all 3 funding levels, please download the fund guidance (PDF).
+For full details on all funding levels, please download the fund criteria (PDF).

 Fund Guidance and Useful Resources

-Please download and read the full Fund Guidance document, before applying for the fund.
+Please download and read the full Fund Criteria and Application Guidance documents, before applying for the fund.

 Advice and Support

-If you require support or have any questions about the Fund or application process, please contact us at [email protected] or call The Community Hub on 0141 876 9555.
+Please read the Funding Criteria and Application Guidance for this fund as it’s packed with information and provides answers to frequently asked questions.
+If you still feel you need support or have any other questions about the application process, please contact us at funding@va-er.org.uk or call The Community Hub on 0141 876 9555.